sjnsla/BEP2026-single-controller-teleop-mmdc/Framework/README.md

 Step 5: Run the automated bash command: ~/lab_data_recorder/start_recorder.sh

 Make sure that the right ROS topics are being recorded for your specific application.
+This can be changed in the python files itself.